schneems/threaded/README.md

 # => 100
 ```

 You can also set this value in a `config` block.
-For more info on how this feature is accomplished see `std_thread_out.rb`.

 ## Background Queue

-The engine that powers the `Threaded` promises is also a publicly available background queue!
+The engine that powers the `Threaded` promise is also a publicly available background queue!
 You may be familiar with `Resque` or `sidekiq` that allow you to enqueue jobs to be run later, threaded has something like that.
 The main difference is that threaded does not persist values to a permanent store (like Resque or PostgreSQL).
 Here's how you use it.

 Define your task to be processed: